OpenDevICON/opendevicon/docs/idoltoken.md

 ```

 ####Approve:
-This event is triggered when a successful call to approve(Address,int)  method is done.
+This event is triggered when token is successfully approved for transfer from the current owner, i.e. `approve` method is successfully executed
 ```py
 @eventlog(indexed=3)
 def Approval(self, _owner: Address, _approved: Address, _tokenId: int):